russellsaintcyr/BookSuggestionWebApp/README.md

  * Number of Pages: [Books under 500 pages](https://book-suggestion-webapp.herokuapp.com/suggestions?preference1=Pages&minPages=0&maxPages=500)

 ### Multiple Preferences
-For multiple preferences, the logic is trickier, and depends on the combination of the result sets.
+For multiple preferences the logic is trickier since it depends on the unique combination of preferences.
+Due to the complexity of search results, currently only two preferences are supported.
  * Author & Pages: [Kafka with page limit of 500](https://book-suggestion-webapp.herokuapp.com/suggestions?preference1=Author&preference2=Pages&author=Kafka&minPages=0&maxPages=400).
 The result set of Kafka's 3 genres and 1925-1952 is filtered to exclude books over 500 pages.
  * Author & Year: [Kafka with year of 1900](https://book-suggestion-webapp.herokuapp.com/suggestions?preference1=Author&preference2=Years&author=Kafka&minYear=1900&maxYear=1900).
 The result set of Kafka's 3 genres and 1925-1952 is sorted by years closest to 1900.
  * Author & Genre: [Kafka with genre of Suspense](https://book-suggestion-webapp.herokuapp.com/suggestions?preference1=Author&preference2=Genre&author=Kafka&genre=Suspense).
 The result set of Kafka's 3 genres and 1925-1952 is sorted first by Suspense novels, then the other genres.
 If the preferred genre is not one of Kafka's genres, then no results are returned.